sariahmghames/InProMP_scaraIROS/README.md

 ## IntProMP
+This repository provides a machine learning-based technique to learn an automated harvesting task from clusters.
+The technique proposed leverages the generation of probabilistic mevement primitives in an interactive fashion with the clusters.
+The proposed technique is experimentally tested on 3-dofs scara arm.

 The scientific content of this work can be found @ https://ieeexplore.ieee.org/abstract/document/9341728.
 To cite this work, please refer to the proceedings of the International Conference on Intelligent Robots and Systems (IROS 2020), with the following citation: